gjkerns/CI/ReadMe.md

 # Demonstrating Confidence Intervals and Sample Size Using Shiny

 This shiny app can be used to demonstrate the relationship between sample size and confidence intervals.

-Check it out here http://glimmer.rstudio.com/tylerhunt/ConfidenceIntervals/ or run the app locally use this code.
+The original version was written by JackStat which you can find here: https://github.com/JackStat/CI and his published version is here: http://glimmer.rstudio.com/tylerhunt/ConfidenceIntervals/.

+To run this forked version locally use the following:

 ```
 require(shiny)
-runGitHub("CI", "JackStat")
+runGitHub("CI", "gjkerns")
 ```